TheDataStation/nbc/docs/quick_start.md

 There are two different ways of interacting with the profiler.
 One is through a YAML file, which describes and configures the different data sources to profile.
-The second way is through an interactice interface which we are currently working on.
+The second way is through an interactive interface which we are currently working on.
 We describe next the configuration of sources through the YAML file.

 The jar file produced in the previous step accepts a number of flags, of which